Synapt1x/MitochondriaModel/README.md

 Each graph, once plotted, can then be right-clicked for additional options.
 These options allow for the user to either save a blown-up image of the plot to a PNG file, or for opening the image in a new figure window for inspection and editing purposes.
-Both options also facilitate creating large images of the graphs for presentation or publication.
+Both options facilitate creating large images of the graphs for presentation or publication.

 ![Open right-clicked graph in a new figure window](/Images/guiOpenGraphAug25.png)

+Opening the graph in another figure window enables editing and formatting using the figure MATLAB functionality.
+Labeling can be controlled using the figure menus built-in to MATLAB, and the figure can be exported into any format after editing is finalized.
+Zooming in and out of the graph can also be done in this figure window.

 #### Save Snapshot